guliming1981/LFHStat/README.md

 # LFHStat
 low fragment heap statistic

-It can stat the user block in LFH, busy or released.
+It's write by windbg script, and can stat the user block in LFH (busy or released).